-The purpose of this briefing note is to provide Members with information relating to an application for the approval of matters specified in condition application for infrastructure works and development platforms for Phases 1 and 2 at Former Dunglass Oil Terminal, Dumbarton Road, Bowling.
+The purpose of this briefing note was to provide Members with information relating to an application for the approval of matters specified in condition application for infrastructure works and development platforms for Phases 1 and 2 at Former Dunglass Oil Terminal, Dumbarton Road, Bowling.

-This briefing is also to give members an opportunity to highlight any issues which they consider any future planning application ought to address.
-The merits of the proposals are not being considered, and no decisions will be made at this stage.
-The agreed procedures and protocol for Elected Member involvement at the preapplication stage are attached as appendices
+This briefing gave members an opportunity to highlight any issues, which they consider any future planning application ought to address.
+The merits of the proposals were not being considered and no decisions were made at this stage.

-2. Background
+The agreed procedures and protocol for Elected Member involvement at the preapplication stage is attached as Appendix 1 to this Briefing a.
+Background